nvim-telekasten/telekasten.nvim/README.md

 #### calendar-vim Plugin (optional)

-Telekasten.nvim can optionally plug into [calendar-vim](https://github.com/mattn/calendar-vim): Selecting a day in the calendar will open up a telescope search with preview that lets you open the daily note (or cancel out).
+Telekasten.nvim can optionally plug into **my bugfixed version of** [calendar-vim](https://github.com/renerocksai/calendar-vim): Selecting a day in the calendar will open up a telescope search with preview that lets you open the daily note (or cancel out).
 The daily note  will be created if it doesn't exist.
 Days with daily notes get marked in the calendar.

 See below for installing and using it.